MazamaScience/MazamaCoreUtils/README.md

 The main goal of this package is to create an internally standardized set of functions that we can use in various systems that are being run operationally.
 Areas of functionality supported by this package include:

  * python style logging
  * simple error messaging
  * cache management
+ * date parsing

 ## Installation